Constructive reflectivity principles for regular theories: Conservativity and completeness results for regular theories

 Moreover, this is evidently functorial in $A$; and $\iota_A$ gives a natural homomorphism $A \to \onestep{A}$. \end{definition}

-Categorically, $\onestep{A}$ is the pushout of $A$ with a coproduct of copies of the structure inclusions $\syntstr{\x}{\varphi} \to \syntstr{\x,\y}{\psi}$ representing the axioms of $\theory$ (cf.\ $C(K)$ in \cite[II.4]{adamek-herrlich-rosicky-tholen}).
+Categorically, $\onestep{A}$ is the pushout of $A$ with a coproduct of copies of the structure inclusions $\syntstr{\x}{\varphi} \to \syntstr{\x,\y}{\psi}$ representing the axioms of $\theory$ (cf.\ $C(K)$ in Ad\'a{}mek et al~\cite[II.4]{adamek-herrlich-rosicky-tholen}).
 Equality-freeness of $\theory$ ensures that this pushout can be presented simply as a disjoint union, with no quotienting required.

 Some terminology will be useful for working explicitly in $\onestep{A}$.
 Given a newly adjoined element $(\tau,\a,j)$, call $\tau$ the \emph{justification} for this element, $\a$ its \emph{arguments}, and $j$ its \emph{index}.